Your Health Magazine

 A Growing Market

 IV hydration therapy isn’t fringe anymore.
-The global IV hydration market was valued at $2.71 billion in 2024 and is projected to hit $5.84 billion by 2034.
+The global IV hydration market was valued at $2.71 billion in 2024, projected to reach $5.84 billion by 2034.
 North America holds 47% share of that market, driven largely by demand for wellness and preventative services.

 That kind of growth signals something bigger than a passing trend.
 People are investing in proactive health management, and IV therapy is becoming a standard tool in the recovery toolkit.